walkerrandolphsmith/clapper/README.md

 ```
 {"devicetype":"my_hue_app#iphone clapper"}
 ```
-4. Get the id of the light you want to turn into a clapper by running `node ./setup/getLightId.js <your-userId>` The results should contain the lights known by the bridge and we want to grab the `uniqueid` with the format "XX:XX:XX:XX:XX:XX:XX:XX-XX".
+4. Add lights to a group named `CLAPPER` using the Hue app.

 ### Configure clapper
-Now using the `username` and `lightId` from steps 3 and 4 in Configure Hue Bridge run `node ./setup/ <your-userId> <your-lightId>` to generate a `env.json` file like the one shown below:
+Now using the `username` from steps 3 in Configure Hue Bridge run `node ./setup/ <your-userId>` to generate a `env.json` file like the one shown below:
 ```
 {
   "HUE_HOST": "X.X.X.X",
   "HUE_USER": "XXXXXXXXXXXX",
-  "BEDROOM_LIGHT": "XX:XX:XX:XX:XX:XX:XX:XX-XX"
+  "GROUP_NAME": "CLAPPER"
 }
 ```